wd15/wd15.github.com/about.md

 ## Author Profile

-I am mostly interested in the development and deployment of software for applied scientific application.
+I am mostly interested in the development and deployment of software for applied scientific applications.
 I am also interested in numerical algorithms for solving partial differential equations and using and developing more general scientific computing tools.
 My expertise is primarily in working with python, python/C interfaces and numerical